MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 Use Microsoft 365 usage analytics within Power BI to gain insights on how your organization is adopting the various services within Office 365 to communicate and collaborate.
 You can visualize and analyze Office 365 usage data, create custom reports and share the insights within your organization and gain insights into how specific regions or departments are utilizing Office 365.

-Microsoft 365 usage analytics is a content pack that gives you access to a pre-built dashboard that provides a cross-product view of the last 12 months and contains a number of pre-built reports.
+Microsoft 365 usage analytics is a template app that gives you access to a pre-built dashboard that provides a cross-product view of the last 12 months and contains a number of pre-built reports.
 Each report provides you with specific usage insights.
 User specific information is available for the last full calendar month.

-The [data model](usage-analytics-data-model.md) that powers the content pack includes user attributes from Active Directory, enabling the ability to pivot in certain reports.
+The [data model](usage-analytics-data-model.md) that powers the template app includes user attributes from Active Directory, enabling the ability to pivot in certain reports.
 The following Active Directory attributes are included: location, department and organization.

 See [Enable Microsoft 365 usage analytics](enable-usage-analytics.md) to start collecting data.